phlalx/ocaml-template/README.md

 # OCaml template

-This is a template for a OCaml command-line application, using jbuilder and Core.
+This is a template for a OCaml command-line application, using jbuilder/dune and Core.